 Often, you want to trigger a Vercel Function when a database row changes.
 For example, you may want to trigger a function as a side-effect of a database change, or fan out work to multiple services.

-In this guide, you will learn how to setup Sequin to trigger a Vercel Function when a database row changes.
+In this guide, you will learn how to setup a Sequin webhook sink to trigger a Vercel Function when a database row changes.

 Prerequisites

 You are about to create a simple Vercel Function that logs a message to the console.
-Sequin will trigger this function by sending a HTTP POST request to the function’s URL with the payload of the database row that changed.
+You’ll trigger this function by setting up a webhook sink in Sequin that sends a HTTP POST request to the function’s URL with the payload of the database row that changed.

 You’ll need the following: